jas0nh/mywebsite/content/blog/Intro.md

 ---

 Here, I put the recent projects done in Applied Statistic to showcase what I've learned recently during MAM programme @ LBS.

+By the way, all the banner photos here are taken by myself : )